Learning Neural Network Classifiers with Low Model Complexity: The Low Complexity Neural Network

-\begin{theorem} Consider a family of large margin neural network classifiers, each of which has $k$ layers, and one output neuron; and where all neurons have real valued weights and a constant bias input each.
-All neurons employ a bounded, continuous, monotonically non-decreasing activation function.
-The set of input samples $x^i$, $i = 1, 2, ..., M$, has a finite radius $R_{input} < \infty$.
-The class of any input sample is determined by thresholding the output of the neuron in the final layer.
-The outputs of the penultimate layer neurons when the $i-th$ sample is presented at the input, are denoted by $\{ V^i_{(k - 1), 1}, V^i_{(k - 1), 2},..., V^i_{(k - 1), n}$.
+\begin{theorem} For the neural network, let the set of input samples be denoted by $x^i$, $i = 1, 2, ..., M$.
+The outputs of the penultimate layer neurons when the $i-th$ sample is presented at the input, are denoted by $\{ V^i_{(k - 1), 1}, V^i_{(k - 1), 2},..., V^i_{(k - 1), n}\}$.
 The weight vector of the output neuron is denoted by $w$, and its bias input is denoted by $b$.
 In other words, when the $i-th$ training sample is presented at the input, the net input to the final layer neuron is given by

 and the class predicted by the classifier is determined from the sign of $net^i$.
-Further, assume that any member of the family of classifiers so defined has a margin of at least $d_{min}$, where $d_{min}$ is strictly positive.
-Then, the VC dimension $\gamma$ of this classifier is bounded from above by
+Further, assume that any member of the family of classifiers so defined has a fat margin of at least $d_{min}$, where $d_{min}$ is strictly positive.
+Then, $\gamma$ is bounded from above by